Get,

 Health Benefits of Green Leafy Vegetables

-These veggies should be a compulsory part of your routine diet.
-They play an important role by helping you to recover from certain health conditions and illnesses like poor eyesight, mineral deficiencies, poor immunity, constipation, and even certain heart diseases.
+Green leafy veggies should be an integral part of your routine diet as they can help you manage certain health conditions and illnesses like poor eyesight, mineral deficiencies, poor immunity, constipation, and even certain heart diseases5.
 Leafy green vegetables help with your daily nutrient intake because they contain a multitude of macro and micronutrients that are necessary for the body.
-Similarly, here are some more health benefits of adding leafy greens to your regular diet.
+Here are some more health benefits of adding leafy greens to your regular diet.

 One of the biggest benefits of consuming leafy green vegetables is that they are extremely low in calories when compared to other foods.
-Despite being low in calories they are often dense in nutrients, which is why they are a preferred food item in a weight loss diet.
+Despite being low in calories, they are often dense in nutrients, which is why they are a preferred food item in weight loss diets6.

-Leafy green vegetables are added to a weight loss diet because they contain a nutrient known as Vitamin K. This fat-soluble vitamin is extremely helpful in stimulating weight loss.
-Moreover, recent research also suggests that Vitamin K can help reduce inflammation, help combat diabetes, helps reduce plaque formation in the arteries, and can even help delay the onset of bone ailments like osteoporosis.
+Leafy green vegetables are added to weight loss diets because they contain vitamin K. This fat-soluble vitamin is extremely helpful in stimulating weight loss.
+Moreover, recent research also suggests that vitamin K can help reduce inflammation, manage diabetes, and reduce plaque formation in the arteries, and can even help delay the onset of bone ailments like osteoporosis7,8.

-Since leafy green vegetables are full of vitamins and minerals that are needed to both boost the immune system as well as maintain an overall healthy body, they have been known to help prevent certain diseases as well.
-For example, mineral deficiencies like iron deficiency (anaemia), poor eyesight, weight troubles, signs of ageing, poor immunity, constipation, blood clotting, folate deficiency, weak bones, cancer, heart diseases, and high cholesterol.
+Since leafy green vegetables are full of vitamins and minerals that are needed to both help boost the immune system as well as maintain an overall healthy body, they have been known to help avoid certain diseases as well.
+For example, iron-deficiency anaemia, poor eyesight, weight troubles, signs of ageing, poor immunity, constipation, blood clotting, folate deficiency, weak bones, cancer, heart diseases, and high cholesterol1,2,7.

 4. Macronutrients

-While leafy green vegetables may only be popular for being sources of vitamins and minerals (micronutrients), many of them even have sufficient quantities of macronutrients as well.
-Some leafy green vegetables have complex carbohydrates, fibre, protein, and even minute traces of fat.
-For example, spinach being a classic dark green leafy vegetable provides 1 g of carbohydrate and 1 g of protein in each cup of serving.
+While leafy green vegetables may only be popular for being sources of vitamins and minerals (micronutrients), many of them also contain macronutrients like complex carbohydrates, fibre, protein, and even minute traces of fat1,2.
+For example, spinach, a classic dark green leafy vegetable, provides 2.64 g of carbohydrate and 2.91 g of protein in each 100g of serving9.

 5. Micronutrients

-Green leafy vegetables are best known for being rich sources of micronutrients and this is one of the reasons most people do not add them sufficiently to their daily diet.
+Green leafy vegetables are best known for being rich sources of micronutrients, and this is one of the reasons most people should be adding more of them to their daily diet.
 Although micronutrients may be required in lower quantities in the body, they play a major part in helping boost the immune system and several other functions of the body.
 Green leafy vegetables contain essential micronutrients like beta-carotene, lutein, and zeaxanthin.
-These can help prevent damage to the cells of our body and even enhance eyesight.
+These can help avoid damage to the cells of our body and even enhance eyesight2,10.

 Apart from these, green leafy vegetables are highly effective and beneficial for healthy skin and hair.

-Including one serving of green leafy vegetables might help in slowing age-related cognitive ageing in elderly people.
+Including one serving of green leafy vegetables might help in slowing age-related cognitive decline in elderly people15

 Dr. Siddharth Gupta, B.A.M.S, M.D (Ayu)